How Does Social Proof Help B2B Buyers & Shorten Sales Cycle?

 They don’t just say, “Zapier is great!”
 Instead, the testimonials dive into specific ways it made their work easier.

-In SaaS, specificity is key for testimonials and reviews to work:
+In SaaS, being specific is key for testimonials and reviews to work:

 1. Real quotes, real results: Let your customers tell their story in their own words, with specific benefits they’ve experienced.
 A good testimonial reads like an authentic mini-story, not just “It’s good, I like it.